Paneer Bhurji Recipe | Learn how to make Paneer Bhurji/Scrambled Indian Cottage Cheese with onion and tomato masala

 Paneer Bhurji another Paneer(Indian Cottage Cheese) dish from the North India is a scrambled paneer dish, cooked in onion tomato masala with lots of variations in the veggies that are added to it.

-The bhurji comes handy you are running out of ideas for kids lunch boxes, quick and light dinner, or want to play around with some creative ideas for serving snacks (will soon post snack ideas with paneer and paneer bhurji) make Paneer bhurji and you are all set to go!!
-The same dish can be presented in so many ways.
-Whenever I make Paneer Bhurji for dinner then keep some for kids morning lunchbox preparation either for Sandwiches or Wraps.
+The bhurji comes handy you are running out of ideas for kids lunch boxes.
+Make it for quick and light dinner!!
+Whenever I make Paneer Bhurji for dinner, I make extra and keep some for kids morning lunchbox-Sandwiches or Wraps.
 Make Paneer Bhurji Sandwichs with paneer filling and pack it for kids lunchbox or enjoy with a cup of hot coffee or hot chocolate.

 Bhurji and it’s variations..

 It is gluten-free dish and can be had with any gluten-free bread for those having gluten allergies.
-Vegans can replace paneer with Tofu.
+Vegans can replace paneer with Tofu (scrambled tofu recipe)

 Let’s see how I make this simple dish that can be used in so many ways..